 A new partnership was established with Congregational Life Ministries (now Discipleship Ministries) of the Church of the Brethren.
 The ADN board of directors expanded to include an ex-officio board member appointed by the Congregational Life Ministries of the Church of the Brethren.

 After collecting stories of congregations that had implemented a vision like that described in

 Supportive Care in the Congregation, ADN staff and volunteers wrote

 Circles of Love and published the book through MennoMedia.
 Kathleen Nofziger Yeakey was hired as executive director, following Tim Burkholder's retirement.

 Christine Guth announced her retirement from ADN in order to pursue new ventures.
 Denise Reesor was hired as the new program director, working quarter-time while studying full-time in grad school.

 ADN's 15th anniversary year

-In July, Denise left ADN to use her new degree in school psychology.
-Jeanne Davies takes over the Program Resources Manager role in September.
+Denise left ADN to use her new degree in school psychology and Jeanne Davies took over the Program Resources Manager role.

 Mennonite Disability Advocacy before 2003

 When ADN formed in 2003, it followed after the pioneering disability advocacy efforts begun in previous decades by other Mennonite organizations.
 “Mennonite Advocacy for Persons with Disabilities